By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

 Are drones allowed at Manuel Uy Beach?

-NO, not anymore.
-When we first visited, it was still allowed.
+When we first visited in the summer of 2018, regular guests are allowed to use drone.
 The staff were with us when we flew our drone.
 However, when we returned in September 2018, drones are no longer allowed.
-Not sure why, but it is prohibited.
-You’ll be given a slip with all the rules.

 Anything else we should bring?